 Improve tissue elasticity – Hard training can make tissues hard and inelastic.
 This is one reason why hard training may not result in improvements.
 Massage helps reverse this by stretching the tissues.

 Pain reduction – Tension and waste products in muscles can often cause pain.
-Massage helps reduce this in many ways including releasing the bodies endorphins.
+Massage helps reduce this in many ways including releasing the body’s endorphins.

-Relaxation – Muscles relax through heat generated, circulation and stretching.
+Relaxation – Muscles relax through heat generalization, circulation, and stretching.
 Mechanoreceptors (A mechanoreceptor is a sensory receptor that responds to mechanical pressure or distortion.
-Normally there are four main types in glabrous mammalian skin: lamellar corpuscles, tactile corpuscles, Merkel nerve endings, and bulbous corpuscles). which sense touch, pressure, tissue length and warmth are stimulated causing a reflex relaxation.
+Normally there are four main types in glabrous mammalian skin: lamellar corpuscles, tactile corpuscles, Merkel nerve endings, and bulbous corpuscles). which senses touch, pressure, tissue length, and warmth are stimulated causing a reflex relaxation.

 Anxiety reduction – through the effects mentioned above relaxation is induced and so reduces anxiety levels.

 Invigorating – if massage is done with brisk movements such as what would be done before an event then this can produce an invigorating feeling.